Free tailored advice and guidance for social enterprise, social co-operatives* and consortium.

 - Opportunities for services – in this topic we look at the opportunities the Act presents to co-operative delivered services.

-The toolkit is jam-packed full of resources; from help with understanding terms and policies, to comprehensive guides on social media promotion and membership growth.
-Also, the toolkit is available in English, Welsh or British Sign Language!
+The site is jam-packed full of resources; from help with understanding terms and policies, to comprehensive guides on social media promotion and membership growth.
+Also, you can learn in English, Welsh or British Sign Language!